Bachelor of Arts in Buddhist Studies with Himalayan Language

 English Language Proficiency

 All applicants who are not native speakers or do not hold a BA degree from a university in an English-speaking country should submit documentation establishing their English language proficiency.
 TOEFL and IELTS exam results are acceptable.
-For admittance to the BA program, applicants must have a TOEFL score of at least 550, or a score of 80 on the iBT.
-Alternatively students may submit an IELTS result with an overall score of 6.0 and no score lower than 5.0 on any one band.
+For admittance to the BA program, applicants must submit a English proficiency certificate of either a TOEFL score of at least 550, a score of 80 on the iBT, CEF/CERF/GeR level in English is B2 or higher, or IELTS score of at least 6.0 and no score lower than 5.0 on any one band.

 In accordance with University guidelines, RYI course fees are determined by each student's home base and nationality.
 A three-tier system is in effect which covers (i) Nepali students, (ii) SAARC students and (iii) other international students.
 Please select below to find out the fees structure for your particular circumstances.